BE-Hackathon-2025/Dory/README.md

 ---

 ## 🎯 Challenge Statement(s) Addressed
-We focused on tackling **learning accessibility challenges for students with dyslexia**, using AI to create a more inclusive and personalized experience.
+We focused on tackling **learning accessibility challenges for students with learning difficulties**, using AI to create a more inclusive and personalized experience.

 - How might we design tools that make reading and auditory content more accessible and engaging for people with dyslexia?
 - How might we leverage AI to reduce cognitive load and personalize learning for neurodivergent users?